adjust/ios_sdk/README.md

 * User deleting your app before the SDK was even inialised, causing install and session never to be tracked, thus never reported in the dashboard.
 * If user downloads and opens your app before midnight and the adjust SDK gets initialised after midnight, causing install and session to be reported on another day.
-* If user didn't use your app on some day but opens it shortly after midnight and the SDK gets initialised after midnight, causing DAU to be reported on another day from the day of the app opening.

 For all these reasons, please follow the advices from this document and initialise the adjust SDK in the `didFinishLaunching` or `didFinishLaunchingWithOptions` method of your app delegate.